Skip to Navigation Skip to UConn Search Skip to Content

 Hoeft has an identical twin sister in California who works as an investor.
 “People say that we even laugh alike!” says Hoeft.
 Follow Hoeft on Twitter: @fumikohoeft.

-This entry was posted in Counseling, Psychological, and Social Services, CSCH News Archive, Family Engagement, Health Services, Previous Years, School Climate.
+This entry was posted in 2021, Affiliate Profiles, Counseling, Psychological, and Social Services, CSCH News Archive, Family Engagement, Health Services, Previous Years, Social and Emotional Climate.

 ← Previous